erikw/taiga-stats/README.md

 ![Custom Field](img/taiga_custom_field.png)

-Then go to you stories and enter some dependencies as demonstrated below.
+Then go to your User Stories and enter some dependencies as demonstrated below.

 ![US dependency](img/us_depends_on.png)